Slain football players remembered as funny, sweet, ambitious - WHIZ News

 Johnson is two years younger than Chandler.
 But they spent a season together on the high school football team, with Johnson covering Chandler as a cornerback every day during practice.
 This past summer, the young men worked out together at their former high school.

 “And he was there telling me how much of a difference he saw in me.
 How much I had grown.
 How I had improved as a player,” said Johnson, who is now a freshman cornerback at Appalachian State.
 “That was the type of guy he was.
-He was always trying to lift people up. … That was also the last time I saw him.”
+He was always trying to lift people up.”

 D’SEAN PERRY